Ose (demon)

-In demonology, Ose (Pronounced /ˈɒze/), is a Great President of Hell, ruling three legions of demons (thirty to other authors, and Pseudomonarchia Daemonum gives no number of legions).
-He makes men wise in all liberal sciences and gives true answers concerning divine and secret things; he also brings insanity to any person the conjurer wishes, making them believe that they are king and wearing a crown, or a Pope.
+In demonology, Osé is a Great President of Hell, ruling thirty legions of demons (Pseudomonarchia Daemonum gives no number of legions).
+He makes people wise in all liberal sciences and gives true answers concerning divine and secret things; he also brings insanity to any person the conjurer wishes, making them believe that they are king and wearing a crown, or a Pope.
 However, his spells only last 1 hour at a time.

 Additionally, Ose has the ability to transform people into any shape the conjuror wishes.
-The victims of the curse will be unaware they have been transformed, or can make them believe they have been changed.
+The victims of the curse will be unaware they have been transformed.

-Ose is depicted as a leopard that after a while changes into a man but can appear as an adult or child at will.
+Ose is depicted as a leopard that after a while changes into a man.

-Etymology

-His name seems to derive from Latin 'os', mouth, language, bone, or 'osor', that who abhors.

-Other spellings: Osé, Oze, Oso, Voso.
+Other names

+Osé is also known as Oso, or Vose.